 On August 15th, 2020, we were married.
 We celebrated the day with 23 guests, we had our parents, grandparents, bridesmaids, and groomsmen.
 Although it was on a smaller scale, it was an intimate ceremony, and every bit as special to us and better than we could have imagined.
 The day felt very personal to us and knew that those present on the day felt safe, and what could have been a very scary experience for some, felt completely at ease.
 We had time to mingle safely with all our guests and really take in each moment, allowing us memories to treasure for a lifetime.

 Next year, should Covid allow, we plan to have a wedding blessing for our 1 year anniversary, we are very excited to be able to do the day again, and with all the guests that should have been there the first time around.
 So many people advised us before we got married ‘take the day in, as it will fly by and you’ll wish you could do it again’.
 We feel so blessed that we are able to do it again, and celebrate with all our friends, family and loved ones.
 By having the two celebrations, we are able to make the most out of both days, although at the beginning we were saddened by having to do it this way, it’s absolutely the best decision we made!”

-Taking the focus from the wedding to the marriage really puts things into perspective during these difficult times and the ability to have both an intimate wedding and a larger party gives couples the best of both worlds!
+Taking the focus from the wedding to the marriage really puts things into perspective during these difficult times and the ability to have both an intimate ceremonies and a larger party gives couples the best of both worlds!
 Dillington House are committed to embracing the changes and continuing to provide memories that will last a lifetime.
-Perhaps 30 people weddings aren’t ‘restricted’ after all.
+Perhaps smaller weddings aren’t ‘restricted’ after all.